OPT Grace Period for F1 Visa International Students and J1 visa Grace Period

 Any violation of F-1 status leads to no grace period.
 Also, if the USCIS denies your H1-B visa application on the grounds of fraud or willful misrepresentation, then you’re not allowed to any grace period and should leave the country.

-The cap gap benefit isn’t applicable to F-1 students after 1st October.
-If your H-1B visa application is denied after 1st October, then you no longer hold permit for any grace period and must leave USA.
+The cap-gap benefit isn’t applicable to F-1 students after 1st October.
+If your H-1B visa application is denied after 1st October, then you no longer hold the permit for any grace period and must leave the USA.
 Students whose H-1B petition is denied before 1st October are permitted to 60 days extension.

-The cap-gap extension is offered to students for employment authorization and is the beneficiary when opt expired and H1B is pending or approved H1B visa petition.
+The cap-gap extension is offered to students for employment authorization and is the beneficiary when opting expired and H1B is pending or approved H1B visa petition.

 J1 Grace Period: